aldebaran/qibuild/doc/source/beginner/qisrc/tutorial.rst

     qisrc init git@git.aldebaran.lan:qi/manifest.git

-Just works and lets you checkout every project you need to compile choregraphe, in the correct layout.
+Just works and lets you checkout every project you need to compile Choregraphe, in the correct layout.